UnaBiz/unashield/docs/hardware.md

 <a href="https://bit.ly/unashieldact">https://bit.ly/unashieldact</a>

-Each UnaShield activated will enjoy two years of free Sigfox subscription.
+Each UnaShield activated will enjoy one year of free Sigfox subscription.

 ### *What is the warranty for UnaShield?*